frdr-dfdr/frdr_encryption_client/doc/README.md

 1. Encrypt

-* The depositor logs into the encryption app
+* The submitter logs into the encryption app
-* The depositor uses the encryption app to encrypt the source data
+* The submitter uses the encryption app to encrypt the source data

 2. Deposit

-* The depositor logs into the data repository
+* The submitter logs into the data repository
-* The depositor starts a new dataset submission
+* The submitter starts a new dataset submission
-* The depositor supplies all relevant metadata for the dataset
+* The submitter supplies all relevant metadata for the dataset
-* The depositor uploads the encrypted data package
+* The submitter uploads the encrypted data package
 * The repository curation process is executed and the dataset is published

 3. Request access